-Today we’ll take a look at Lindblad’s exciting new ships and some of the enticing and immersive destinations they’re headed for in 2022 and 2023.
+Today we’ll take a look at Lindblad’s exciting new ships and some of the enticing and immersive destinations they’re headed for.

 Lindblad has partnered with National Geographic to further inspire adventure travel to the world’s most incredible regions and to help curious travelers discover new horizons.
 Lindblad’s existing fleet contains 15 ships that sail to the planet’s wildest places and yet are designed with the discerning traveler’s comfort in mind.
 Few other ships in the world are so adept at navigating shallow rivers, fast-moving channels or iceberg-strewn Arctic waters, while providing state-of-the-art tools for exploration.